 William Randolph Hearst sat in the exact middle of the table during meals.

-his guests around him based on who he found the most interesting.
+He carefully arranged his guests around him based on who he found the most interesting.

 Lots of conversation passed on this table, during which Hearst did story gathering.